department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/asbestos.md

 - Compensation (payments)

 ### How do I get these benefits?
-You’ll need to file a claim and provide the evidence (supporting documents) listed below: <br>
+You’ll need to file a claim for disability compensation and provide the evidence (supporting documents) listed below: <br>

 - Medical records that state your illness or disability, <b>and</b>
 - Service records that list your job or specialty, <b>and</b>